About the Panel

 Panel and executive

 The Panel members (who make the decisions on applications) are specialists in mergers and acquisitions; either as investment bankers, lawyers, company directors or other professionals.
 They are government appointments under the ASIC Act.
-At 8 March 2013, the Panel had 48 members.
 For further information, see Panel members and Panel member alumni.

 The executive of the Panel consists of 4 Treasury employees (Director, Counsel and 2 support staff) and up to 2 secondees who are usually drawn from law firms.